eric-schmidt/demo-cli-markdown-migration/README.md

 - ✅ Export validation errors to CSV with line numbers for easy fixing
 - ✅ Generate Contentful CLI import format
 - ✅ Automated import to Contentful using environment variables
+- ✅ Direct links to view imported entries in Contentful web app

 ## Quick Start